 Asen Doykin has been part of the New York performing, music production, composing and academic scene for the past eighteen years.
 In demand, and well-known, Asen has played at some of the city's best known performance venues and jazz clubs such as: Lincoln Center for the Performing Arts, The Steinway Hall, The Blue Note, Birdland, The Kitano, Smalls Jazz Club, Joe's Pub.

 He has released two albums as a leader and has composed numerous musical pieces for film, television and theater.
-His music has been featured at the Cannes Film Festival, HBO, NPR, Queens Public Television and Bulgarian National TV Channel.
+His music has been featured at the Cannes Film Festival, HBO, BBC, NPR, Queens Public Television and Bulgarian National TV an Radio Channels.

 Asen has established himself as a prominent teacher leading the piano facility at the Verona Music School and his own music studio.
 He has taught piano master classes as a visiting teacher at Berklee College of Music in Boston, The Royal Stockholm Conservatory in Sweden, Montclair Kimberley Academy in New Jersey and Plovdiv Music Institute in Bulgaria.
 His pupils have graduated from his piano program and have been accepted to some of the most prestigious academic institutions such as Harvard University, Columbia University, Berklee College of Music and The Julliard School.

 Asen has recorded and performed with some of the most eminent contemporary musicians on the New York jazz , pop and world scene.
 He has worked with Pino Paladino, Joe Locke, Bennie Maupin, Jacques Schwarz-Bart, Francisco Mela, Eli Degibri, Myron Walden, Rodney Green, Kendrick Scott, Vincent Ector, Uri Gurvich, Peter Slavov, Theodosii Spassov, among many others.